Data-Ninjaa/Leetcode-2023/README.md

 # LeetCodeChallenge2023
-# This Repository is Created as a paart of my 100 Days Of Leet Code Challenge.
+# This Repository is Created as a part of my Leetcode Challenge 2023
 I will regularly upload the source code of problems I solve on Leet Code.